PluriHopRAG: Exhaustive, Recall-Sensitive QA Through Corpus-Specific Document Structure Learning: Introduction

 \section{Introduction}

-Since the advent of large language models (LLMs) \cite{gpt3}, question answering (QA) systems have been evolving at an enormous pace through the paradigm of Retrieval Augmented Generation (RAG) \cite{rag-review-2023}.
-The strength of RAG lies in combining information retrieval techniques (the R in RAG) with an LLM's ability to synthesize chunks of evidence into a human-like answer (the G in RAG).
+The rise of Large Language Models (LLMs) \cite{gpt3} has enabled rapid progress in question answering (QA) systems, by incorporating LLMs into a QA framework called Retrieval Augmented Generation (RAG) \cite{rag-review-2023}.
+The strength of RAG lies in combining information retrieval techniques with an LLM's ability to synthesize chunks of evidence into a human-like answer.
 Over time, the scope of RAG has expanded, allowing it to tackle increasingly complex types of questions.

-Early RAG systems \cite{RAG-original-paper} are mostly able to answer questions where a single or small number of evidence passages are sufficient.
-This is because of how they work - given a question, they find passages of text most semantically similar to the question, and use them as context \cite{RAG-original-paper}.
-For example, consider a database consisting of patients' medical records - a question achievable by a basic RAG system might be “What was the diagnosis from Jane Doe’s X-ray on June 15, 2025?”, since the patient name, procedure name and date will also be present in the report where the diagnosis lies (see Figure \ref{fig:question_taxonomy}).

-Iterative improvements have since enabled progress on multi-hop questions, where evidence is spread across several documents, such as "Are there any previous occurrences of Jane Doe's X-ray diagnosis from June 15 2025?" (see Figure \ref{fig:question_taxonomy}).
-Such questions, where one source of evidence (in this case, the diagnosis) informs what other passages to look for, are often addressed through iterative, agentic, and planning-based approaches \cite{ircot, iter-retgen, self-rag}.

-Another line of work has focused on global summarization-style questions, such as “How are Jane Doe’s health records similar to other patients admitted in 2025?”, which require synthesizing many passages (see Figure \ref{fig:question_taxonomy}).
-Graph-based RAG approaches \cite{gnn-rag, grag, graphrag} have proven effective in this setting by leveraging structured entity-relationship representations.
-Together with new methods, numerous benchmarks have been created for multi-hop questions \cite{2wikimultihopqa, hotpotqa, multihoprag} and summarization-style questions \cite{narrativeqa}.
+Early RAG systems \cite{RAG-original-paper} were best suited for \textbf{single-hop} questions - questions with only one or several relevant passages - because they simply searched for passages that are semantically similar to the original question.
+Iterative improvements have enabled progress on \textbf{multi-hop} questions where one piece of evidence informs the retrieval of the next; they are often addressed through iterative, agentic, and planning-based approaches \cite{ircot, iter-retgen, self-rag}.
+A parallel line of work has tackled global \textbf{summarization-style} questions by using knowledge-graph-based RAG approaches \cite{gnn-rag, grag, graphrag} that leverage structured entity-relationship representations.
+These question types are illustrated with examples in Figure \ref{fig:question_taxonomy}.